 We know without a shadow of a doubt that we are human beings, not four legged animals that grow wool and graze on grass.
 More importantly, we know that Jesus is not a literal shepherd of any literal four legged grass-grazing sheep.
 He is the King of Kings and Lord of Lords.
 He is the Good Shepherd over Christians who are people, not farm animals.
-So even though Jesus is referred to as the Good Shepherd and even though Christians are refereed to as sheep in the Bible, that does not mean that Jesus is a literal farm shepherd or that Christians are to be treated as literal sheep.
+So even though Jesus is referred to as the Good Shepherd and even though Christians are referred to as sheep in the Bible, that does not mean that Jesus is a literal farm shepherd or that Christians are to be treated as literal sheep.
 While there are many passages that refer to Christians directly as sheep, we know this reference is only symbolic.
 Here is one verse that on its own demonstrates a clear comparison:

 For you were as sheep going astray; but are now returned unto the Shepherd and Bishop of your souls.
 1Pet 2: 25